h2tc-roboticsx/H2TC/README.md

 <!-- Our recording system consists of 3 [Stereolabs ZED RGBD cameras](https://www.stereolabs.com/zed-2/), 1 [Prophesee event camera](https://www.prophesee.ai/), 1 [StretchSense MoCap Pro gloves](https://stretchsense.com/), and 1 [OptiTrack motion capture system](https://optitrack.com/).  -->

 Our recorder integrates the functionality of recording with multiple devices and organizing the recorded contents in a hierarchical manner.
-To collect data with our provided recorder, simply follow the steps below:
+To collect data with our provided recorder, simply run the following steps:

 **Step 1**: Enable all recording devices.
-* The ZED and Prophesee event cameras should be wired to a host Ubuntu machine where the recorder program is supposed to run.
+* The ZED and Prophesee event cameras should be wired to a host Ubuntu (20.04) machine, where the recorder program is supposed to run.
-* StretchSense MoCap Pro gloves should be connected to a sperate Windows machine with its official client software [Hand Engine (HE)](https://stretchsense.com/solution/hand-engine/) running.
+* StretchSense MoCap Pro gloves should be connected to a separate Windows machine with its official client software [Hand Engine (HE)](https://stretchsense.com/solution/hand-engine/) running on the same machine.
-* The optiTrack server can be either launched on a separate host, or on the same host as any of the two aforementioned ones.
-You may need to configure the firewall on each machine to enable the user datagram protocol (UDP) communication among them.
+* The OptiTrack server can be  launched  either on a separate host, or on any  of the two aforementioned ones.
+You may need to configure the firewall on each machine to enable the User Datagram Protocol (UDP) communication.

-**Step 2**: Update the configuration of the OptiTrack NatNet client and rebuild it by following [our NatNet document](https://github.com/lipengroboticsx/H2TC_code/tree/main/src/natnet_client).
-Briefly, you need to configure the OptiTrack server IP address (`char* ip_address`), recorder IP address (`servaddr.sin_addr`), and recorder port (`PORT`) according to your own network setting in the file [`./src/natnet_client/src/example_main.cpp`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/natnet_client/src/example_main.cpp).
+**Step 2**: Update the configuration of OptiTrack NatNet client in [`./src/natnet_client/src/example_main.cpp`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/natnet_client/src/example_main.cpp), and then rebuild it by following  our [tutorial](https://github.com/lipengroboticsx/H2TC_code/tree/main/src/natnet_client).
+Briefly, you need to configure the OptiTrack server IP address (`char* ip_address`), the recorder IP address (`servaddr.sin_addr`), and the recorder port (`PORT`) according to your own network setting.

 ```bash
 cd src/natnet_client